Admin-Booster/ScriptingToolkit/README.md

 # ScriptingToolkit

-Detailed information on [Scripting Toolkit][Scripting Toolkit] documentation page
+Detailed information on [Scripting Toolkit][Scripting Toolkit] documentation page.
+Do not forget to place [connection.js][connection.js] file in the same folder

 ## Contributing workflow